NizamiPiriyev/solutions_repoo/docs/1 Physics/7 Measurements/Problem_1.md

 ## Introduction

-The acceleration $ g $ due to gravity is a fundamental constant influencing physical phenomena, structural design, and experiments across various fields.
-Accurate measurement of $ g $ is crucial for understanding gravitational interactions.
+The acceleration $g$ due to gravity is a fundamental constant influencing physical phenomena, structural design, and experiments across various fields.
+Accurate measurement of $g$ is crucial for understanding gravitational interactions.
 A classic method involves using a simple pendulum, where the oscillation period depends on the local gravitational field.
 ## Procedure

 ### Materials